Choosing ONE Childbirth Program

 It’s for precisely this reason, that an expectant woman should not take other childbirth classes that teach opposite philosophies while she is learning, practicing and preparing to give birth using her Hypnobabies Childbirth Hypnosis training.
 To do so will make achieving her goals of an easier, more comfortable hypnotic childbirth much more challenging, difficult or even impossible.
 Those mothers who take Hypnobabies Childbirth Hypnosis classes are taught that childbirth can be easier and more comfortable, and they learn to program their minds and bodies for what they do want, not what they don’t want (fear and pain) during their Birthing Time.
 We already know that the mind will produce that which it dwells upon most, meaning that if an expectant mother were to have the mindset/belief that childbirth will be painful, then it will happen for her in the way that she expects it to.
 It is simply the well-known “self-fulfilling prophecy”, that what you believe becomes your reality.

 Some people ask, “But what if a Hypnobabies mom needs something to fall back on”?
+Fear not!

 Our Hypnobabies Childbirth Hypnosis program is a very thorough preparation for childbirth education course, and in addition to preparing a mother for birth, Hypnobabies also teaches proven, medical hypnosis techniques that produce hypno-anesthesia and comfort for the mother.